-NCWorks Career Centers have promoted integration of workforce services.
-Integrated service delivery better serves the state's citizens and businesses by responding to customer needs, not just program requirements.
-It works to create a seamless delivery system and improve customer service.
-Integrated service delivery assists people to access the services they need to obtain relevant self-and family-sustaining employment, and helps businesses connect with qualified workers.
-The North Carolina Division of Workforce Solutions looks forward to continuing to work with local Workforce Development Boards, stakeholders, and partners to move the workforce system forward.
+The convergence of these four events requires North Carolina's Career Centers to operate in a new way by integrating workforce services.
+Integrated service delivery will better serve the state's citizens and businesses by responding to customer needs, not just program requirements.
+It will create a seamless delivery system and improve customer service.
+Integrated service delivery will assist people access the services they need to get back to work and help businesses connect with qualified workers.
+The North Carolina Division of Workforce Solutions looks forward to continuing to work with local Workforce Development Boards, stakeholders, and partners to move our delivery system forward.

-The following Strategic Framework for North Carolina's Career Centers has been implemented with the commitment and urgency that the economy demands, and our customers deserve.
+The following Strategic Framework for North Carolina's Career Centers will be implemented with the commitment and urgency that the economy demands and our customers deserve.
 This new approach to service delivery is characterized by: